dmr-analysis/dmr_analysis/Docs/index.md

 Having trouble with package?
 Contact us @ junbai.wang@medisin.uio.no and we will be glad to help you.
-You can also go to <a href="https://bpb3.github.io/bpb3/">This link (To be updated)</a> for more information on demos and installation.
+You can go to look inside the code here: [https://github.com/dmr-analysis/dmr_analysis](https://github.com/dmr-analysis/dmr_analysis)